AndriyKostenko/JS-React_WorkersHub_app/README.md

  JS-React_WorkersHub_app

- Available Scripts
+On your PC, you have to intall:

+ `node-js `
+ `npm (package manager)`
+  (Note: You can check what npm version you have by running in your terminal npm -v)

-In the project directory, you can run:
+In the project directory, you have to run the project:

  `npm start`

 Runs the app in the development mode.\